5kuuk/CTF-writeups/amateurs-2023/frogmath/README.md

 ## Heap leak
 Since PIE is enabled, we have to start from a leak to somewhere.
 Luckily it is quite straight forward to leak `mm7`.
-- Push 7 values on the fp stack
+- Push 7 values (`mm7` needs to be null to avoid crash when saving so pushing only 0s gaurantees that)
 - Save mmx registers (`mm7` now holds a heap pointer)
 - Pop 7 times (the stack is now empty so `st0` holds the pointer first stored in `mm7`)
 - Inspect, which will print the pointer